 - 6.7-mile trail from John B. Sargeant Park trailhead to Model Dairy trailhead at Hillsborough River State Park.

 - Picnic tables and a covered pavilion provided.

 - Picnic shelters are first come, first served.

 - On north side of US 301 about 5 miles east of I-75.
 From I-75, exit onto Fowler Avenue and head east for 1.5 miles.
 Turn left onto US 301 and head north about 3 miles.
 Park entrance on left.

 Restrooms and Water

 - Dogs must be on a leash no more than six feet in length.

-- Owners are requested to pick up after dog.
+- Owners are required by law to pick up after dogs.

 For More Information